gitblit/gitblit-javamelody-plugin/README.md

 ### Usage

-Once the plug is installed *administrators* may access it via the user menu in the upper-right corner.
+Once the plugin is installed *administrators* may access it via the user menu in the upper-right corner.
 There will be a menu item link for the JavaMelody web ui.

 ### Authors